khadamich/data-science-portfolio/mexico-crop-yield/README.md

 ## Model

 Due the nature of the dataset, where I have a lot different primary crop types, I choosed to modeling the cropy yield with `Random Forest Regressor` [package](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html) due it's affordabilty to handle multi colinearity between features.
+The metrics achieved with this model where:

+- R2 on training set:  0.995
+- R2 on test set:  0.974
+- mean_squared_error :  2120.43
+- mean_absolute_error :  1146.95